benjaminhuanghuang/sass-study/_notes/sass.md

       p
         color: #666
     ```
-  - scss, a css-like syntax, in sass 3
+  - scss, a css-like syntax, in sass 3, semicolons and curly brace
     ```
     .container{
       float: left;